floooh/floooh.github.io/_posts/2016-01-15-oryol-metal-tour.md

 *[MTLCommandBuffer presentDrawable]*.

-Then before the MTLCommandBuffer is committed, a completion handler block (basically a Objective-C lambda function) is added to signal the frame-sync semaphore 'after the device has completed the execution of the command buffer'.
+Then before the MTLCommandBuffer is committed, a completion handler block (basically an Objective-C lambda function) is added to signal the frame-sync semaphore 'after the device has completed the execution of the command buffer'.
 After that the frame's command buffer is committed for execution with *[MTLCommandBuffer commit]*.